Service Evaluation at Penny Brohn UK

 Realising the Value builds on the commitments set out in the NHS Five Year Forward View, championing changes in the UK healthcare system so that people and communities are put at the heart of health and wellbeing.

-Realising the Value recognised Penny Brohn as an example of best practice in the area of self-management education, or self-care.
+Realising the Value recognised Penny Brohn as an example of best practice in self-management education, or self-care.
 Our Research and Evaluation Team’s data has been fed into Realising the Value, including a model to show potential economic benefits of self-management education.

 Our work on this project and our expertise in gathering Patient Activation Measure data is also enabling us to support our local (Bristol, North Somerset and South Gloucestershire) Sustainability and Transformation Plan (STP).
 The well-evidenced services delivered by Penny Brohn are a perfect fit for both local and national self-management health plans.